Often, a Widget will need to work with images.

 Note that alternative #1 is recommended because it is provided for you to use it as a data url from the CSS stylesheet.

 Though the second alternative is valid as well, using it through the img.src inside of the js code is not as optimal for performance (i.e, especially when using large images), mainly because this way the image will not be stored in the browser's cache.

 Once you copy the text of alternative #1, use it in your CSS stylesheet.

 For instance, you could have it set as a background of a predefined CSS class, as follows:

-In the js code of your Widget's implementation, you would only need to ensure you have assigned that class holding this image definition to the HTML element of your choice.
+In the JS code of your Widget's implementation, you would only need to make sure you have assigned that class holding this image definition to the HTML element of your choice.